amnn/typed-geomlab-report/report.md

      | eq([],    []:_)  = false
      | eq([]:xs, []:ys) = eq(xs, ys);
 ```
-In the first definition, the types that the second parameter (by convention) can inhabit rely upon those of the first parameter: The second parameter can only be $[\,]$ if the first parameter is, and likewise for the cons case.
+In the first definition, the types that the second parameter (by convention) can inhabit rely upon those of the first parameter: The second parameter can only be $[\,]$ if the first parameter is and likewise for the cons case.
 In the correct definition, this relationship is no longer present.
 Often, when parameter types are correlated, it is by accident.

 It is also undesirable for a function's type to rely upon its parameters' types in recursive definitions.
-It is possible to write a function that is called recursively with different arities or return types in different contexts, but they are usually written in error, and we would rather catch these errors than say that the differences are permissible because they occur in different contexts.
+It is possible to write a function that is called recursively with different arities or return types in different contexts, but they are usually written in error and we would rather catch these errors than say that the differences are permissible because they occur in different contexts.

 To remove any relationships between types $\alpha$ and $\beta$, we \textit{decorrelate} (Definition\ \ref{def:decorrelation}) every flag parameter in $\alpha$'s encoding w.r.t. $\beta$ \textit{and any type reachable from $\beta$} and vice versa.